luc-tielen/eclair-lang/docs/eclair_api.md

 Calling this function will free up any memory still in use by Eclair, so that the system can use it for other purposes.
 After this point it's no longer valid / safe to call other functions of the API.

+## Allocating memory

+When compiling for the WebAssembly target, Eclair also needs to expose `malloc` and `free` for allocating memory inside the `WebAssembly.Memory` buffer.
+These functions are exposed as `eclair_malloc` / `eclair_free` and have the same function signatures as the libc counterpart.

+Each time you need to push an array of data into eclair (e.g. when adding facts or serializing a string), you first need to do a call to `eclair_malloc` and use the returned address to fill the WebAssembly memory buffer with data.
+After the data is pushed into Eclair, the data needs to be freed again with `eclair_free`.